steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ---
-title: "How I Shipped a Neural Network on iOS with CoreML, PyTorch, and\xa0React\xa0Native"
+title: "How I Shipped a Neural Network on iOS with CoreML, PyTorch, and React Native"
-date: "2018-02-15"
+date: "2018-02-12"
+featuredImage: "../images/pytorch-and-coreml/diagram.png"
+description: "This is the story of how I trained a simple neural network to solve a well-defined yet novel challenge in a real iOS app.
+The problem is unique, but most of what I cover should apply to any task in any iOS app.
+That’s the beauty of neural networks."
 ---

 This is the story of how I trained a simple <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Artificial_neural_network">neural network</a> to solve a well-defined yet novel challenge in a real iOS app.
 The problem is unique, but most of what I cover should apply to any task in any iOS app.
 That’s the beauty of neural networks.